Aegizz/Tut-7-ON-Imp/client/ClientDocumentation.md

 ```

-## This is the functiuons that the MessageGenerator calls and what they do
+## This is the functions that the MessageGenerator calls and what they do
   You do not need to use these functions just the MessageGenerator class.